 The History of Muslims in Australia

 The short film documentary entitled "Before1770" is a film designed to encapsulate the history of Muslims in Australia before 1770.
 Abu Hanifa Institute, a centre for education in Islamic traditional learning and community services, utilised its resources and community sponsors to document the facts in this space.
-This meant embarking upon a journey to key locations in the Northern Territory, such as Arnhem Land, Bawaka, and Groote Eylandt to see first hand, the places and people who hosted the Macassan Muslims.
+This meant embarking upon a journey to key locations in the Northern Territory, such as Arnhem Land, Bawaka, and Groote Eylandt to see first hand, the places and people who hosted the Makassan Muslims.
 This endeavour also meant speaking to academics specialised in the field as well as elders in the Aboriginal community from the Yolngu clan.
-The idea of this short film is to establish Islam's long standing connection with Australia.
-It is not designed to cause pain or disrespect to any figure, person, organisation or particular community.
+The aims of this film is to enhance awareness, identity, and belonging before 1770 and to bring to light a relationship that ought to be celebrated.

 The Aboriginal people of Arnhem Land and the Kimberley (Northern Territory) interacted with Macassan Muslims from Southern Sulawesi as far back as 1517.
 Recent rock art and archaeological work undertaken in northwestern Arnhem Land has contributed to this date.
 The work involved the radiocarbon dating of a beeswax figure overlaying a painting of a Southeast Asian sailing vessel in the Wellington Range.
 This vessel (prau), was painted prior to 1664 AD, and there is a 99.7 per cent probability that the overlying beeswax was made between 1517 and 1664.